ibv/LDAP-Admin/README.md

 ## Requirements
 - Lazarus 1.6.2+, developed on version 1.8.4
 - compiler FPC 3.0.0+, developed on version 3.0.4
-- library libssl.so, libcrypto.so, for usign SSL/TLS
+- library libssl.so, libcrypto.so, for usign OpenSSL 1.0
+- library libssl.so.1.1, libcrypto.so.1.1, for usign OpenSSL 1.1
 - Linux desktop